 “Since I was little I fell in love with drawing, it was all I wanted to do.
-At six or seven, I told my parents that when I grew up, I wanted to be an artist, that I was going to go to Italy to paint.The total assurance that this was my path came at age 8 and I still remember the feeling, the absolute certainty that overwhelmed me.
+At six or seven, I told my parents that when I grew up, I wanted to be an artist, that I was going to go to Italy to paint.The total assurance that this was my path came at age 8 and I still remember the feeling, the absolute certainty that overwhelmed me.”

 At age 18 Eva won a full scholarship at the Perugia School of Fine Arts.

-“I think that my work is more to feel than to define, it is not intellectual, it speaks of everyday moments, that is why I like to give it the appearance that it is not finished, like life itself, and with the idea that the individual can conclude the piece with his eyes.”
+“I think that my work is more to feel than to define, it is not intellectual.
+That is why I like to give it the appearance that it is not finished, like life itself, and with the idea that the individual can conclude the piece with his eyes.”